thijsnoordzij/Teacher-attrition-with-MIRROR-data/MIRROR data manipulation.md

 data$FUNGRP <- as.numeric(data$FUNGRP)
 ```

-The output of system.time() of previous code section:
+The output of system.time() of previous section of code:

 |user|system|elapsed
 |-|-|-|